 The school will convene a monthly Parent Advisory Council for parents to receive information, share information, and give feedback to school personnel, as well as plan activities that address school issues.
 The Parent Advisory Council designs activities that increase effective parent involvement in the education of their children at school and in the community.
-For example, some of the activities focus on helping parents understand how to create a home environment that encourages learning; and express high expectations for their children.
+For example, some of the activities focus on helping parents understand how to: create a home environment that encourages learning; express high expectations for their children; help their children form a vision for their own future; and communicate successfully with school officials.
 All parents are members of the Parent Advisory Council.

 All parents/guardians are strongly encouraged to attend an orientation at the beginning of each school year at which they will sign a nonbinding commitment form indicating they understand the school philosophy, program and outcomes, and accept the responsibilities as set forth.
 Commitment forms for parents/guardians of all students describe their involvement in and support of their child's educational experiences.
-The form commits a parent/guardian to work with the child at home with homework, projects, maintain positive and effective communication with the teacher and staff, ensure that their child attends school on a regular basis and arrives on time, enforce the school code of conduct with their high school child, and enroll their high school child in academic enrichment programs (After School Institutes, Saturday classes, etc.) provided by YPI at the school and in the neighborhood by YPI.
+The form commits a parent/guardian to work with the child at home with homework, projects, maintain positive and effective communication with the teacher and staff, ensure that their child attends school on a regular basis and arrives on time, enforce the school code of conduct with their middle school child, and enroll their middle school child in academic enrichment programs (After School Institutes, Saturday classes, etc.) provided by YPI at the school and in the surrounding neighborhood by YPI and partners.
+The school will urge parents to attend at least two parent workshops during the school year, and strongly encourages them to volunteer at the school.
+There will be a specific school goal of a minimum of 30 parent volunteer hours each school year.